The Kaplan Theory

 As Anthony Robbins puts it, “Decision is the ultimate power.”
 And as one of the world’s leading authorities on successful life and business strategies, we'd be intelligent to listen to him.
 He believes the greatest God-given power we all possess is to, at any single point in time, make a decision that can change the outlook or destiny of our future.

-If we look at our own history, I'm sure we can all agree there’s been times in our lives when we've made some really great decisions.
-But, then there has also been times when we've made some not so great decisions!
+If we look at our own history, I'm sure we can all agree there have been times in our lives when we've made some really great decisions.
+But, then there have also been times when we've made some not-so-great decisions!

-Once we understand that the decisions we make have a major affect on our quality of life, we can then ask the question, 'What makes us make good decisions?'
+Once we understand that the decisions we make have a major effect on our quality of life, we can then ask the question, 'What makes us make good decisions?'

 The Kaplan Theory was developed after scientific research discovered that the fast-paced, city-based, busy-adrenaline-lifestyle affects our mental ability to make decisions.